ArminNiessner/RPi_Cam/README.md

 10. install "VNC Viewer" and "Total Commander" to your smartphone
 11. add the "SFTP" plugin to the "Total Commander" app
 12. create a WIFI hotspot with a smartphone and add the network information to wpa_supplicant.conf
+13. connect to your RPi via the "VNC Viewer" app, open the VNC Server dialog, navigate to Menu > Option > Troubleshooting and enable direct capture mode

 ## Field Application
 ### set camera settings